Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Harumi (晴海)

-Tokyo Bay district meaning 'Clear Sea,' site of the 2020 Olympic Village, showcasing sustainable urban development
+Tokyo Bay district meaning 'Clear Sea,' site of the 2020 Olympic Village and new housing development

 Toyosu (豊洲)